Multi-Objective Bayesian Optimization via Adaptive \varepsilon-Constraints Decomposition: Experiments

-We conduct experiments on two synthetic benchmark problems: ZDT3 ($d=2, m=2$) with the preferred region in $([-0.7, -0.6], [-0.2, -0.4])$, DTLZ2 ($d=6, m-5$) with the preferred region in $[-0.4, -0.4, -0.4, -0.4, -0.4]$, $[-0.2, -0.2, -0.2, -0.2, -0.2])$, and two real-world benchmark problems: VehicleSafety Problem ($d = 5, m = 3$) with the region in $([-1680, -7, -0.5], [-1675, -6, -0.3])$, CarSideImpact ($m=7, d=4$) with the region in $([-20, -4.5, -10, -7], [-15, -4, -5, -6])$.
+We conduct experiments on two synthetic benchmark problems: ZDT3 ($d=2, m=2$) with the preferred region in $([-0.7, -0.6], [-0.2, -0.4])$, DTLZ2 ($d=6, m=5$) with the preferred region in $[-0.4, -0.4, -0.4, -0.4, -0.4]$, $[-0.2, -0.2, -0.2, -0.2, -0.2])$, and two real-world benchmark problems: VehicleSafety Problem ($d = 5, m = 3$) with the region in $([-1680, -7, -0.5], [-1675, -6, -0.3])$, CarSideImpact ($d=7, m=4$) with the region in $([-20, -4.5, -10, -7], [-15, -4, -5, -6])$.
 Details of the benchmark problems can be found in \Cref{app:benchmark}.

 \paragraph{Results.} \Cref{fig:results_roi_moo} shows the performance of all methods.
-Note that qEHVI is evaluated for a limited number of iterations on DTLZ2 due to the prohibitively high computational cost.
-Our method consistently performs better than competing approaches in terms of hypervolume and IGD, indicating faster convergence toward the preferred region and improved solution diversity.
+Our method consistently performs better than competing approaches in terms of HV and IGD, indicating faster convergence toward the preferred region and improved solution diversity.
 More metrics, IGD+ and fill distance, are detailed in \cref{app:igd+}.
+We also vary the bounds of ROI in \Cref{fig:app_preference_regions,fig:region_1,fig:region_2,fig:region_3} to demonstrate that STAGE-BO is agnostic to the location of preferred regions.